Getting the Best Fuel Economy for Your Vehicle Has a Lot to Do With Maintenance and Habits

-Following these tips may save you money on gas and help the environment too
+Following these tips can save you a lot money at the gas station, prolong the life of your vehicle, and help the environment

 Maintenance Is Very Important